 - Subjects Under the Milky Way (1 ep.)

 This course is made for amateurs with solid fundamentals.
 There are no introductory chapters on any basic skill in this course.

-This means that you should already have a basic understanding of exposure and composition.
-You should also be familiar with the settings of your own camera.
+This means that you should already have a basic understanding of

 About SLR Lounge